ElektraInitiative/libelektra/src/tools/rest-frontend/README.md

 To run the application, basically two options are available:
 - Use the built-in webserver of `grunt`, which can be configured in the [Gruntfile.js](Gruntfile.js) and run by `grunt server` (in the installation target directory).
 - Use an own webserver to distribute the application.
 In order to do so, first `grunt full` should be run.
 After that, the content of the [public](public) directory can be copied to any location that suits the needs. `npm` dependencies in the [node_modules](node_modules) directory and the [resources](resources) directory are only necessary for development, but can be ignored for deployment.
-  In order to not recieve any 404 errors by the webserver, it should redirect all requests that do not have a static file as target to the `index.html`.
+In order to not receive any 404 errors by the webserver, it should serve the `index.html` for all requests that do not have a static file as target.
+The `index.html` will then try to serve the URL itself.

 ### application-config.json ###